sarahzhao21/Temperature-Prediction-by-Machine-Learning-Kaggle-Competetion/README.md

 # Trout Lake Temperature Prediction (Kaggle Competetion, Team Name: Libra, Team Member: Xinyi Zhao)

 Context:
 Lake monitoring provides important information for environment protection and pollution identification, such as temperature/thermal monitoring.
-In this Kaggle task, the instructor will provide thermal sensor data for multiple lakes and ask you to predict/estimate the temperature at a certain depth for certain lakes.
+In this Kaggle task, the instructor will provide thermal sensor data for multiple lakes and ask people to predict/estimate the temperature at a certain depth for certain lakes.

 Content:
 The instructor provide Lake Trout’s data during the period of Apr 20th, 2012 - Apr 19th, 2018.
-There will be multiple sensors at different depths, and we will provide lake_id, time, depth and the corresponding temperature at this depth and time point.
+There will be multiple sensors at different depths, and what will be provided include: lake_id, time, depth and the corresponding temperature at this depth and time point.

 Task:
 Predicting/estimating the temperature of Trout Lake at depth 10.5 m during Apr 20th, 2018 - Apr 19th, 2019.
-Please feel free to use part of/all the data we provide.

 Benchmark 1:  MSE < 0.065
 Benchmark 2:  MSE < 0.032